seiZo3/vipy/README.md

 # vipy
-A game based on learning the vim keybindings.
+A simple game written in python using pygame.